 Whether you want to move a classroom online or start selling training courses on your website, a powerful Learning Management System (LMS) is key.
-However, how do you decide what the best LMS plugin is to use for your WordPress site?
+However, how do you decide what the best LMS WordPress plugin is to use for your website?

 In this post, we’ll discuss the benefits of using an LMS plugin and some popular use cases.
-Then we’ll provide you with three of the best LMS plugins to consider, including their features, pros and cons, and pricing.
+Then we’ll compare three of the best LMS plugins to consider, including their features, pros and cons, and pricing.
 Let’s get started!

 The Benefits of Using an LMS Plugin

 In case you’re unfamiliar, an LMS is software you can use for creating, delivering, and managing online courses and materials.
 A LMS plugin is an extension that can help you turn your WordPress site into an eLearning platform.

 There are a handful of benefits to using an LMS plugin.
 You can use them to: